NShumway/open-with/PRD-overview.md

 2. User right-clicks anywhere on the page
 3. Context menu shows "Open in [App Name]" (e.g., "Open in Microsoft Excel")
 4. User clicks the menu item
-5. File downloads, moves to temp directory, opens in the desktop app
+5. File downloads to Downloads folder and opens in the desktop app
 6. User edits the document
-7. On save/close, the app prompts "Save As" (not overwrite)
+7. User manages the file in their Downloads folder

 **Supported Sites (V1):**